Call now in confidence immediate help & advice 24/7

 Individual therapy session in progress at a drug and alcohol rehab in Luton

-Like alcohol, heroin is a physically addictive drug, which signifies that the person attending a heroin rehab in Luton will initially be required to do a heroin detox to help treat physical withdrawal symptoms.
+Like alcohol, heroin is a physically addictive drug, which means that the person attending a heroin rehab in Luton will initially be required to do a heroin detox to help treat physical withdrawal symptoms.

 Addressing and undoing an addiction to Heroin typically consists of therapy, medication, support groups, and advocating for lifestyle changes.